fullscreen

 Data Structures and Algorithms are related parts, facets of computation, that are foundational to computer science.

-A strong computer scientist has a strong understanding of both of these.
+A computer scientist has a strong understanding of both of these.

 Key idea of course